 Mojoworld is an extradimensional and extratemporal realm inhabited by the semi-humanoid Spineless Ones.
 Due to their world's unique nature, radio and television signals from Earth were distorted and sent through time to early in the Spineless Ones' existence, bombarding their brains with alien images.
-This has affected their mental state, giving them an intense love of televised entertainment but an instinctive revulsion, fear and awe towards humans.
+This has affected their mental state, giving them an intense love of televised entertainment but immense disdain, fear and awe towards humans.

 Mojo was created by Ann Nocenti and Arthur Adams.
 He first appeared in Longshot #3 was released in November 1985.